Kyagara/equinox/test/README.md

 > Integration tests are meant to be run manually.

-The objective of these tests is to test some methods from different games against the live Riot Games API, making sure the different http methods are working as intended.
+The objective of these tests is to test some methods from different games against the live Riot Games API, making sure the different HTTP methods are working as intended.
+Ideally, these tests should only contain methods allowed by a development key and should be only a handful of tests to avoid getting rate limited.

 Run tests using: